EU regulators approve Munich airport, Lufthansa loans

-BRUSSELS EU competition regulators cleared on Wednesday public loans granted to German carrier Lufthansa (LHAG.DE) and Munich Airport to build a second terminal, saying the companies paid market rates for the loans.
+BRUSSELS Oct 3 EU competition regulators cleared on Wednesday public loans granted to German carrier Lufthansa and Munich Airport to build a second terminal, saying the companies paid market rates for the loans.

-The European Commission opened an investigation into the matter four years ago following a complaint from Irish low-cost airline Ryanair (RYA.I).
+The European Commission opened an investigation into the matter four years ago following a complaint from Irish low-cost airline Ryanair.

 The German public credit institution for development Kreditanstalt fuer Wiederaufbau (KfW) and the Bavarian public bank Bayerische Landesbank had provided the financing for the terminal.